DilshanNaveen/DilshanNaveen/README.md

 ### I'm a Self-Learned and Self Motivated Developer,

-- 🎓️ Currently, I’m a second-year Undergraduate at Informatics Institute of Technology (IIT).
+- 🎓️ Currently, I’m a second-year Undergraduat Uiversity of Westminster (UOW).
 - 📚️ I like to learn as much as possible.
 - ⚡️ Likes to contribute to open source projects.